zachmccabe/zachmccabe.github.io/about.md

 I grew up in the US, China and Japan.

-After being accepted into architecture school, I took a deep breath and declined.
-Instead I went to study Chinese in Minnesota and at Shanghai's Huashida.

-I got my start making [photos](https://www.zachmccabe.com/postcard.html) for NGO clients in East Asia.
+After studying Chinese in Minnesota and at Shanghai’s Huashida, I got my start making [photos](https://www.zachmccabe.com/postcard.html) for NGO clients in East Asia.

-Now I'm in Texas.
+Currently, I live in Texas.
 I work as a ranch hand when I'm not debugging the field guide.
 You can probably find me outside, either way. 🍃 Sunshine is good stuff.